First of all, I’m guest posting today at A Beautiful Exchange! Check it out!

 To be honest, one of the negatives to our house is the bathrooms.
 Being an older house (built in the 50s), we don’t have an official “master suite”.
 This small upstairs bathroom is all we have.
 When we moved in, there was zero cabinet space and zero storage.

 Instead of a medicine cabinet, I opted for a vintage shutter shelf and wire baskets.
-The bathroom is so small, I didn’t want to make it feel smaller with large storage.
+The bathroom is so small, I didn’t want to make it feel smaller with large storage which is why I only opted for a New toilet and not shelves for additional storage.

 I’ve had this antique shower curtain since our first month in Texas, 7 years ago!